 Having excellent counterfeit credentials is essential to spotting other counterfeit people because it takes one to know one.
 Oberlin College’s “leadership” contains a few of those people once one sees through them.

 Traditionally, the BOT and administration at most colleges contain people having some scholarly credentials.
 In recent years at Oberlin, this has been truer than ever before.
-Unfortunately, credentials that are not backed by integrity are functionally counterfeit even though the credentials themselves are sterling.
+Unfortunately, credentials that are not backed by integrity are functionally counterfeit even though sterling.
 Such credentials can be as worthless as the hot air that these pseudo-scholars emit.

 All organizations produce some combination of tangible or intangible products.
 The distinction between the two affects the degree and type of dishonest manipulation that can occur.

 Every organization of any size is likely to have some people whose manipulative skills exceed their productive skills.
 These people usually cut an impressive image and snow many people in the organization.
 Here are a few conditions that provide fertile ground for the counterfeit: